j-sieben/ADC/README.md

 ## How it works

 A dynamic controller has to react on user actions which boils down to reacting on JavaScript events.
 The APEX Dynamic Controller (ADC) solves this problem by instructing a static JavaScript component to register observers during page initialization to respond to relevant events.
 When such an event occurs, it responds by informing the ADC about the request.
-The request contains the current session state in terms of the values entered by the user, but also the firing item, the event and other metadata.
+The request contains the current page item values of all "relevant" page items, but also the firing item, the event and other metadata.
+This is referred to as the "Page State" of the page.
 As it is clearly defined what the observer has to do when it detects an event (inform ADC about it), there is no need for application specific JavaScript functionality anymore.
 The JavaScript componente of ADC therefore is implemented once and simply used on the page.

 The event along with its metadata is passed to a generic rule machine that decides on the next steps to take.
 An APEX page may define as many rules, called "Use Case" in ADC, as necessary.
-Each use case refers to one or many actions to perform when the use case is chosen by the rule machine.
+Each use case refers to one or many actions to perform when the use case is dtected by the rule machine.
 Those actions are based on action types and can be declaratively parameterized, allowing for a rich set of dynamic functionality the controler can perform.
 A developer may even define her own action types, extending ADC effectively.

-A main difference between ADC and Dynamic Actions is that an action is able to execute PL/SQL code within the database as well as collect JavaScript code to be performed on the application page in response to the dynamically raised event.
+A main difference between ADC and Dynamic Actions is that an action is able to execute PL/SQL code within the database as well as collect JavaScript code to be performed on the application page in response to the dynamically raised event and even to decide upon whether a use case is present or not.
 Plus, if a code within the database changes the session state, ADC recursively calls the rule machine to evaluate the new session state against the defined use cases.
 Should another use case have to be executed, it will immediatley do so until no further session state change occurs.
 This way, a single round trip between the client and the database can perform multiple use cases.

 Implementing the controller in PL/SQL has a number of further advantages:
 -  it allows to utilize existing validation code